4 Myths About Procurement And Supply Chain Careers – Solved

 This is, again, a common misconception about supply chain professionals that is far from the truth.
 There are numerous other important functions that supply chain professionals have to be experienced in.

 For example, functions such as project management and risk management are an important part of any supply chain manager’s job.
+If the manager is only driven for purchasing and stocking maximum goods, then the entire flow of online retail will be jeopardized.
+The manager needs to know the popular fulfilment solutions, differences between 3PL, FBA, & Shopify Fulfilment along with access to sales and seasonal data to make smart and calculated decisions for smoother supply chain operations.
 Supply chain professionals also have to be skilled at understanding customer expectations with respect to the supply chain in order to stay ahead of competitors and improve company profits.

 Managing collaborations with other supply chain managers, external stakeholders and suppliers is also a part of supply chain professionals’ jobs.
 Moreover, they also must work on coming up with innovative solutions and adapting emerging technologies to ensure maximum efficiency and productivity in the supply chain.